 When you have Federal Employees Dental and Vision Plan (FEDVIP) coverage Some FEHB plans already cover some dental and vision services.
 When you are covered by more than one vision/dental plan, coverage provided under your FEHB plan remains as your primary coverage.
 FEDVIP coverage pays secondary to that coverage.
-When you enroll in a dental and/or vision plan on BENEFEDS.com, you will be asked to provide information on your FEHB plan so that your plans can coordinate benefits.
+When you enroll in a dental and/or vision plan on BENEFEDS.com or by phone at 1-877-888-3337, (TTY 1-877-889-5680), you will be asked to provide information on your FEHB plan so that your plans can coordinate benefits.
 Providing your FEHB information may reduce your out-of-pocket cost.